 Four Guidelines for Practicing Pranayama

 According to Kristine Kaoverii Weber, founder of Subtle Yoga, the first rule of pranayama is never force your breath.
 Allow the breath to be smooth, subtle, easeful and natural.
 If you feel short of breath, agitated, lightheaded or anxious, stop immediately and just breathe naturally.

 Next, never hold your breath.
 Pausing your breath, as with retention practices, is not the same as holding it in or out.
 Even when the breath is paused and no air is moving, it should remain smooth and natural, as if you were still breathing in gently at the end of your inhale or out at the end of your exhale.
 This is particularly important for pregnant women, those with high blood pressure or other heart conditions, or those with breathing problems such as asthma or emphysema.
 If you are unsure, check with your physician before engaging in breath retention practices.

-The final guideline is to keep your inhale shorter than your exhale.
-This is particularly important in cases of cardiac arrhythmia and high blood pressure.
+The fourth and final guideline is to keep your inhale shorter than your exhale.
+This is particularly important for people who have experienced cardiac arrhythmia or have chronic high blood pressure.
 Remember– longer exhales tend to be calming which is often the effect we are seeking.

 Here are two breath practices to help you build resilience.
-Use the first one, called Chandra Bedhana or “moon breathing,” is for when you need calming or centering.
+The first one, Chandra Bedhana or “moon breathing,” can be used when you need calming or centering.
 The second practice, called Breath of Joy, is more uplifting and energizing for those times when your energy is low.
 Give them a try and let me know what you think.